contensis/api-delivery-js/README.md

 # api-delivery-js
-Contensis JavaScript Delivery API implementation written in ES2015.
+Contensis JavaScript Delivery API implementation written in TypeScript.

 This allows the querying and retrieval of entries, content types and projects in javascript.